-Setting tests have been successful, so efforts progressed to the design of the control electronics to operate the solenoid-controlled valve attached to a pressurized canister of nitrogen.
+Setting tests have been successful, so efforts were directed to design of the control electronics to operate the solenoid-controlled valve attached to a pressurized canister of nitrogen.
 Figures 14-16 illustrate key aspects of the equipment.
-Unlike the other robotic elements, bypass of natural gas to prevent interruption of customer service occurs through the central pipe and not in the annular space between the robotic element outsider diameter and the inside diameter of the cast-iron main.
+Unlike other robotic elements, bypass of natural gas to prevent interruption of customer service occurs through the central pipe and not in the annular space between the OD of the robotic element and the ID of the cast-iron main.